Extensive stand of nearly pure blackbrush |

 Distribution: Southwestern U.S.

-Comments: Blackbrush is a "masting" species, which means that usually it produces few seeds, but periodically it produces lots of seeds.
+Comments: Blackbrush is a "masting" species, which means that usually it produces few seeds, but periodically it produces many seeds.
 When a species masts, it produces so many seeds that the seed-eating creatures can't possibly eat them all, so more seeds have a chance to survive.
 In the case of Blackbrush, rodents gather up and bury the seeds, hoping to eat them later, but there are so many seeds that some seed caches have a chance to sprout.
-This causes another phenomenon where what appears to be a single bush is actually the intertwined stems of several bushes -- all growing from the same seed cache. |
+This causes another phenomenon where what appears to be a single bush is actually the intertwined stems of several bushes -- all growing from a seed cache. |